 If no family member in your household had an auto insurance policy at the time of your accident, you should file a claim with the Motor Vehicle Accident Indemnification Corporation (MVAIC).

-You can view, download and print the MVAIC application (HERE), as well as the Household Affidavit (HERE) that must be submitted with the MVAIC application.
+You can view, download and print the MVAIC application (HERE).

 I Filed for No-Fault.
 But Can I File a Lawsuit Against the Other Driver?